 This school year started out with plenty of excitement.
-I was almost 3,000 months pregnant (or maybe just 9, but it felt like 3,000!)
-We moved into our mostly finished farmhouse on my due date, and she was born 10 days later.
+I was almost 3,000 months pregnant (or maybe just 9, but who’s counting) We moved into our mostly finished farmhouse on my due date, and she was born 10 days later.
 I tried and tried to get things as settled as I could before the baby came, but there was still much to be done to get our house fully functional.
 I still attempted schooling as many days as I could, even through the craziness because I didn’t want to fall behind…. although, it must’ve been inevitable because we did indeed fall behind.
-And sometimes that’s just life, right?
+And I was pretty stressed out about it, to tell the truth.

 Once our fifth was born things really got interesting….. have you ever had 3 children under the age of 3?
-Well, it’s not for the faint of heart, I can tell you that much…. also, it makes homeschooling just a teensy bit difficult.
-I don’t know if it was the having 3 under 3, moving right at the birth, or just the sheer number of children in general, but I believe that adding my fifth child was the hardest thus far!
-It’s so incredibly worth it, but do not be fooled, it took a lot of work and tears and prayers to get through this year.
-And I feel like a broken record at this point, but it is always true and worth repeating, God is so faithful!
-And He gave me what I needed when I needed it, and He will give my children what they need as well.
+If you have then you know, it’s not for the faint of heart!
+Also, it makes homeschooling just a teensy bit difficult.
+I don’t know if it was the having 3 under 3, moving and having a baby at the start of a school year, or just the sheer number of children in general, but I believe that adding my fifth child was the hardest thus far!
+I believe that children are a blessing, but these little blessings were definitely giving their mama a run for her money.
+But still yet, God is so faithful!
+And He gave me what I needed when I needed it, and I learned to trust that He would also give my children what they need as well.
 I can’t be their everything, but He can be!

 We did some fun activities, had many adventures, and the girls seemed to learn a lot, but it was not all rainbows and sunshine.
 In fact, it was really down-right hard sometimes, and I would often ask myself if this was one of those seasons of life that I should’ve just sent them to school.
 (Not that my husband would’ve let me do that, lol!)
 But after further prayer and consideration, I felt very convinced in our call to homeschool, and I began to preach to myself that it would be better for my children to be a little behind, than to be somewhere that God did not want them to be.
 I felt like they were in the best place they could be, with the person who loved them most.
 With parents who were seeking the Lord first in all things, and seeking to give them a Biblical education.
 God gave these children to me, and He would equip me to teach and train them.

 One particular challenge that I ran into time and time again this past year, was that my first grader was HATING school.
 She cried and cried about it every day, especially math.
 We were doing Bob Jones distance learning for math, which had fun dvd lessons to watch, little activities to do, and then a correlating worksheet.
-It was a great program really (I would have kept it up, but it’s just too pricey for us to do each year).
+It was a great program really!
+I would have stuck with it, but it’s just too pricey for us to do each year.
 I splurged on it the prior year because we were in such a difficult season and I needed to outsource something….. in other words, someone else was teaching math for a while.
 My oldest did great with it, but my second daughter was definitely struggling.
-I finally gave up on it about mid year and used worksheets from the My Father’s World book of math first grade, which she was going through the LA portion of MFW first anyway.
-I decided at the end of this year to “hold her back a grade”, but really I’m her in her rightful grade.
+I finally gave up on it about mid year and used worksheets from the My Father’s World Book of Math for first grade, which she was going through the LA portion of MFW first anyway.
+I decided at the end of this year to “hold her back a grade”, but really it was putting her in her rightful grade.
 She started kinder at age 4, and it was just too early, she wasn’t ready.
-Some 4 year olds may be ready for K, but she just wasn’t one of them.
-That was a little bit hard on my heart at first, but once we made the official switch and decided to make this her kindergarten year, things started going much better!
-She is a living child, made in the image of God, and to push her to do things she is not ready for, and to make our schooling full of resentment and sorrow would ultimately teach her many lessons I did not want to teach her about life, love, and learning.
-My new goals turned to helping her gain confidence in school and helping her grow in a love of learning.
-She loves music and art and read-alouds, so as we worked on the basics, I made sure we also had plenty of the good stuff that could feed her soul as well.
-This turned things around drastically!
+She seemed ready at the time, but when first grade work came, I saw that she wasn’t.

 We started some sweet traditions this year….
 Bible time tea in the afternoon was one of my favorites!
 Mornings with so many little ones always felt a bit hectic, which made morning Bible time not a great option for us.
 Instead, once they were down for naps we would get a snack and some tea and read Bible stories together.
 We loved going through this book, “The Biggest Story” by Kevin DeYoung this year.
 And we continued with our Truth and Grace catechism memory work as well.